r3stl355/databricks-notebook-runner/README.md

 - Support for hybrid execution - on the local machine or a remote Databricks cluster
 - The following Databricks-specific variables are instantiated through Databricks Connect integration and available by default.
 They are expected to work in the same way they do when a Databricks notebook is executed on the Databricks Platform:

   - `spark`, an instance of `databricks.connect.DatabricksSession`
   - `dbutils`, an instance of Databricks Utilities

 - The following notebook magics are supported:
   - `%frun`: runs a target Python file in the context of the current notebook.
 It can be any Python file, not necessarily a Databricks notebook only
   - `%fs`: runs `dbutils.fs`
   - `%sh`: runs a given Shell command on the local machine, or in the remote Databricks workspace if the `Remote Shell` cell language is selected
   - `%md`: parses and displays the cell content as Markdown
   - `%sql`: runs the cell content as an SQL statement using `spark.sql`
   - `%pip`: runs `pip` command on the local machine

 ## Limitations

 - The `%run` and `%fs` magics are expected to be single-line with only one of them per cell
 - Any magic which is not listed in the Features section (e.g. `%scala` magic) is not supported and will be treated as Text
 - Databricks notebooks are Python files with `.py` file extension (with some special comments to provide additional structure), which means that the Extension will attempt to parse any Python file.
 If the file is not a valid Databricks Notebook then it will be parsed as a notebook with a single cell.
 To use a default VSCode parser for those files you may need to disable the Databricks Notebook Runner Extension.
+- The Extension was developed and tested on MacOS.
+There might be some unexpected surprises on Windows (please create GitHub for any issues)

 ## Requirements